AJVancattenburch/my_portfolio/README.md

     cd your-directory
     ```

-4. Clone the repository:
+4. Clone the repository by typing `git clone` immediately followed by `pasting` the HTTPS URL you copied in step 2:
     ```bash
     git clone https://github.com/AJVancattenburch/my_portfolio.git
     ```

-5. Change directories into the cloned repository:
+5. Change directories from the root folder to the `my_portfolio` folder by running the following command in your terminal:
     ```bash
     cd my_portfolio
     ```

-6. Install the necessary dependencies:
+6. Install the necessary dependencies by running the following command in your terminal now that you are in the `my_portfolio` folder:
     ```bash
     npm i
     ```